9 Coronavirus Symptoms You Need to Know—and How to Prevent the Virus

-FYI: It looks a lot like the flu.
+FYI: It can look a lot like the flu.

-Clearly, the Wuhan coronavirus has caused quite a panic worldwide.
-To make matters worse, China’s health minister Ma Xiaowei made a startling statement recently, claiming that people can spread the disease before they become symptomatic.
-"This is a game changer," William Schaffner, MD, a longtime adviser to the US Centers for Disease Control and Prevention, said per CNN.
+Clearly, the coronavirus has caused quite a panic worldwide.
+To make matters worse, public health officials now recognize that people may spread the disease before they become symptomatic.
+"This is a game changer," William Schaffner, MD, a longtime adviser to the US Centers for Disease Control and Prevention (CDC), said per CNN.
 "It means the infection is much more contagious than we originally thought.
 This is worse than we anticipated."

 What are the symptoms of coronavirus?

 First of all, coronaviruses are a group of different viruses—and the symptoms of the current newsworthy strain of coronavirus, COVID-19, differ from other coronavirus strains.

 Three symptoms—fever, cough, and shortness of breath—were initially recognized as core signs of COVID-19, but it has become increasingly clear that the signs and symptoms of this illness can be quite diverse.
 The CDC recently expanded the list of symptoms that people need to watch out for to include six additional indicators: chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.
 The agency also clarified that shortness of breath can also mean "difficulty breathing."

 The signs and symptoms of COVID-19 look a lot like the flu.
 Common flu symptoms include fever, cough, sore throat, muscle aches, and headache, says the CDC.